apache/cassandra/doc/source/new/virtualtables.rst

 Caches Virtual Table
 ********************
 The ``caches`` virtual table lists information about the  caches.
 The four caches presently created are chunks, counters, keys and rows.
-A query on the ``caches`` virtual table returns the following details.
+A query on the ``caches`` virtual table returns the following details:

 ::